anon-blue/anon.blue/README.txt

 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhgbkkkk      lkpopnpmp[pmp   ad
 fsafasdfwfvffjdfasdfkkkkkkkkkkjhasjkahsslajsbkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
-kkkkkkkkkkkkkkkkkkkkkkkkkkk☻ ☻ ☻ Jamie Lee Pierce Wanted for raping his 3 year o ld daughter has guns and just got out of priwe4f ...............................
+kkkkkkkkkkkkkkkkkkkkkkkkkkk☻ ☻ ☻ Jamie Lee Pierce Wanted for raping his 3 year o ld daughter has guns and just got out of prison felons cant have weapons!
+He mig ht shoot up a shtore or somethiung he is mentally unwell and very sick!
+Read bel ow for more!
+Find him on instagram and make him turn himself in!
+He has a facebo ok too!
+Jamie Lee Pierce Bornfagdsdkjafhe hallo world! sdkjfhsadkjghaksjdhghkdaj ghkalsjdhkjfhskdjhfuehksjahdgsdkfjhasliruehksdjhgasuidhgjashdfkjashdkfshkdjfhdkj hfksjfkshjffjhsfhjdfhdkhhhhhhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhhhhsk djfhaksdjghaksdjhgkajcvbndcvbndcvbndcvbndcvbnlcvbndcvbndcvbndcvbndcvbndcvbndcvbn
-...................skejejs......yuuhuhfddffvvvcddfvvbgyujhgghyhhhhhvvvghstggyyyy
-iuuffffttttttt8ffffxxx8ffffxxxtxxxgxxxgxxxg8888xxxgxxxgxxxgxxxggggggggx888gdfals
-fdjfhuehubd edfahallow fasdgdfagdsdkjafhe hallo world! sdkjfhsadkjghaksjdhghkdaj ghkalsjdhkjfhskdjhfuehksjahdgsdkfjhasliruehksdjhgasuidhgjashdfkjashdkfshkdjfhdkj hfksjfkshjffjhsfhjdfhdkhhhhhhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhhhhsk djfhaksdjghaksdjhgkajcvbndcvbndcvbndcvbndcvbnlcvbndcvbndcvbndcvbndcvbndcvbndcvbn